toniantunovi/ion-bottom-drawer/README.md

   - `dockedHeight: number` - Height of the drawer in docked position.
 Default value: `50`.
   - `shouldBounce: boolean` - Determines whether the drawer should automatically bounce between docked, closed and top positions.
 Default value: `True`.
   - `distanceTop: number` - Distance from top of fully opened drawer.
 Default value: `0`.
   - `transition: string` - Specify custom CSS transition for bounce movement.
-Default value: `0.5s ease-in-out`.
+Default value: `0.25s ease-in-out`.
   - `state: DrawerState` - Current state of the drawer.
-Possible values: DrawerState.Closed, DrawerState.Docked, DrawerState.Opened.
+Possible values: DrawerState.Bottom, DrawerState.Docked, DrawerState.Top.
 Default value: `DrawerState.Docked`.
   - `minimumHeight: number` - Height of the drawer when in closed state calculated from the bottom of the screen.
 Default value: `0`.